Skip to content

 December 19, 2024

-Where it stood
+Where it stands

 In two opinions issued January 30, 2026, the court dismissed the two counts that had carried death-penalty eligibility, holding that stalking is not a "crime of violence" under the statute, and declined to suppress the backpack evidence from the Altoona arrest.